abpoll/j40_gc/README.md

 3. Set up the [Input data](#input-data).

-    a) Run `mkdir data/raw/external/haz/` then download the flood hazard maps (will update with the link when it's ready), which are available as a .zip directory, and unzip them.
+    a) Run `mkdir data/raw/external/haz/` then download the flood hazard maps, which are available as a .zip directory, and unzip them.
 Move the unzipped files and directories into `data/raw/external/haz/`.

 4. Make sure you activate the correct `conda` or `mamba` environment and run all cells in the following notebooks in the `workflow` directory in the following order: